by Christopher Zoukis

 The prosecutor’s goal “is not that it shall win a case, but that justice shall be done,” the U.S. Supreme Court declared in Berger v.
 United States, 295 U.S. 78 (1935).
 Some prosecutors, however, are clearly not guided by the high court’s admonition; on the contrary, they believe that their job is to win—at any cost.

 Over the last 25 years, more than 2,150 prisoners have been proven innocent.
 Barry Scheck and Peter Neufeld’s Innocence Project has freed more than 200 of them since its creation in 1992, while other organizations spawned from their project have freed many others wrongfully imprisoned.

 Inexplicably, some prosecutors fight to keep even those proven factually innocent behind bars.
 These prosecutors do not merely delay justice; they actively work against it.
 When a prisoner is exonerated by a court, these prosecutors file appeal after appeal, or indict the exoneree all over again, instead of trying to find the actual perpetrator.

 When Davontae Sanford was 14 years old, he confessed after a late-night interrogation to murdering four people in a Detroit drug house.
-Sanford said he was told by cops that he could go home if he gave them ...
+Sanford said he was told by cops that he could go home if he gave them “something.”
+He did, and ...

 by David Reutter